hamzamu/equineistcom-sv/src/content/pages/contact.md

 - **Differentiation**: Positions *The Equineist* not just as a blog, but as a **community platform** for meaningful discourse.
 - **Cross-promotion**: Naturally includes your *Medevel.com* work without feeling forced.

-Let me know if you'd like a version with a form (HTML/CSS), or a shorter social media-friendly variant!